Don’t believe everything you see in the media, that includes social media as well.

 As for being a freelance social media strategist, that too came from another colleague at the B2B digital publishing company.

 When I finally started my mom blog, Motherhood Through My Eyes, I was on a free hosting website.
-Three of my colleagues at the time had made the suggestion to pay for a self-hosted website.
+Three of my colleagues at the B2B publishing company had suggested I pay for a self-hosted website.
 The cost was high for me, a first-time mom who knew nothing about creating a website.

 But I researched how, and it helped me in the end.